dancosta-fed/dancosta-fed/README.md

   💻  https://github.com/dancosta-fed/expenses-app<br>
   👀 see it live: https://addexpenses.herokuapp.com/

   - Dc DashGo is a dashboard.
 Where I use authentications, miragejs, React Query... and also Chakra UI. <strong>Typescript</strong> and <strong>Next.js</strong> where used in this application.
+(In PROGRESS)
   💻  https://github.com/dancosta-fed/dc-dashgo
   👀 see it live: https://dc-dashgo.vercel.app/dashboard